 Welshy: Oh my god!
 She got another one.
 Film Brain now is in love with Obscurus Lupa.

-Her crossover review of Simon Sez with The Critic added 90's Kid
+Her crossover review of Simon Sez with The Critic added 90's Kid, for a "Poor Literacy is Kewl!" joke.

 90's Kid: Hey can I do the crossover with you guys?
 Nostalgia Critic: No!
 90's Kid: But I wrote a script.
-Here i'll read it to you: 90's Kid and Lupa make out.
+Here i'll read it to you: Lupa and 90's Kid start making out.
 No wait, that's my fanfiction.
 Oh here it is!
-90's Kid and Lupa make out!
+90's Kid and Lupa start making out!

 The Blockbuster Buster's Nerdlinger faints everytime a poster of Lupa pops up.
 Even ERod uses this to make Nerdlinger stop interrupting.